EditB/100-days-of-code/r1-log.md

 ### R1D7
 - I wish I had more time to just sit and do coding.
 But as it is school holidays, gotta go home to entertain the kids...
 - Finished only 1 module (lesson8; started on lesson9 but it needs tweaking).
 Slept in today so could only do 1 hour.

+### R1D8
+- Finished lesson 9.
+Had a late night last night and a very hot (44 degree) day today so my brain was a bit slow.
+But still sat down and did some coding (an hour and half all up in 2-3 goes)